-4.1.7 Conclusions and Reporting

-- 4.1.7.1 In the case of a sample that has a mixture of compounds from different schedules it is up to the analyst to determine if a schedule 1 non-narcotic and/or schedule 3-5 compound warrants confirmation.
-If it does not then the report should note that the sample indicates the presence of another controlled substance that was not confirmed. - 4.1.7.2 If a controlled substance is present but is unable to be confirmed, the report will read "indicates the presence of a controlled substance, not confirmed".
-The reason why the substance was not confirmed must be on the report. - 4.1.7.3 Non-analytical identifications of pills will read "source, including year, if applicable, (PDR, Logo Index, Drugs.com, etc.) lists as XXXX".
-All therapeutic ingredients will be reported but their relative amounts do not have to be.
-If the relative amounts effect scheduling then that must be in the notes. - 4.1.7.4 All controlled substances should be scheduled.
-Exception; liquid samples in unmarked bottles or pills that have no observable logo/imprint that containing a controlled substance, where the schedule of the sample is dependent on the concentration of that controlled substance(s) should not be scheduled.
-If a liquid sample comes in a labeled pharmacy bottle or a pill has a recognizable logo and the results of analytical testing confirm the presence of the ingredients on the label, then any schedule associated with that label should be reported. - 4.1.7.5 The reporting of non-controlled substances shall be left up to the discretion of the analyst. - 4.1.7.6 In order to assist our customers with the conversion between metric and English units of measure on marijuana cases, the following statement can be added to the report: 3oz = 85.05g, 1lb = 453.6g
+- 4.1.6 If present in a sample a schedule 1 narcotic, LSD, or schedule 2 controlled substance will be confirmed if possible.
+If two or more CI narcotic, LSD, or CII controlled substances are detected in a sample, the component with the largest response must be reported.
+The presence of the minor component(s) need to be reported with a "indicates" statement.
+Their tentative identification needs to be documented but they do not need to be confirmed.
+Minor components with a response less than 10% relative to the major peak do not need to be reported or noted.
+Minor components that can reasonably be assumed to be a byproduct of the manufacturing process do not need to be noted either, examples include, but are not limited to, morphine and codeine in a heroin sample or p2p from a suspected clan lab. - 4.1.7 Conclusions and Reporting - 4.1.7.1 In the case of a sample that has a mixture of compounds from different schedules it is up to the analyst to determine if a schedule 1 non-narcotic and/or schedule 3-5 compound warrants confirmation.
+If it does not then the report should note that the sample indicates the presence of another controlled substance that was not confirmed. - 4.1.7.2.1 If a controlled substance is present but is unable to be confirmed, the report will read "indicates the presence of a controlled substance, not confirmed".
+The reason why the substance was not confirmed must be on the report. - 4.1.7.2.2 If a controlled substance is present and could be confirmed but the analyst chooses not to then the conclusion should read "indicates the presence of a controlled substance, not confirmed." - 4.1.7.3 Non-analytical identifications of pills will read "source, including year, if applicable, (PDR, Logo Index, Drugs.com, etc.) lists as XXXX".
+All therapeutic ingredients will be noted in the case record.
+If the relative amounts effect scheduling then that must also be in the notes. - 4.1.7.4 All controlled substances should be scheduled.
+Exception; liquid samples in unmarked bottles or pills that have no observable logo/imprint that contain a controlled substance, where the schedule of the sample is dependent on the concentration of that controlled substance(s) should not be scheduled.
+If a liquid sample comes in a labeled pharmacy bottle or a pill has a recognizable logo and the results of analytical testing indicate the presence of the ingredients on the label, then any schedule associated with that label should be reported. - 4.1.7.5 The reporting of non-controlled substances shall be left up to the discretion of the analyst. - 4.1.7.6 In order to assist our customers with the conversion between metric and English units of measure on marijuana cases, the following statement can be added to the report: 3oz = 85.05g, 1lb = 453.6g - 4.1.7.7 In order to report "No Controlled Substances detected", at a minimum, a sample must be run on the GC/MS using a temperature program and extraction scheme that encompasses a wide range of drugs.
+Refer to AM #3. - 4.1.7.8 In multi item samples the report must clearly state what and how many items were tested, i.e. "Three M365 pills, analyzed one."